 Production and Development

-- maintaining brownfield production in West Siberia and the Volga-Urals region, including by rolling out new technologies;
+- maintaining the production level at the brownfields of Western Siberia and Volga-Urals Region, including rollout of new technologies;

-- opex and capex optimization, including by executing programs aimed at energy efficiency improvement;
+- optimization of opex and capex, including implementation of the programs aimed at improving energy efficiency.

 In 2014, hydrocarbons production totaled 251,6 million tons in oil equivalent, which intrinsically exceeds the level of 2013 by 4.8%.
 Factoring in the new assets, from the acquisition date the production output growth totaled 14.5%.
 In 2014, crude and liquids production totaled 204.9 mmt.
 Daily crude and liquids production remained at the level of 4.2 mm bbl/day.
 The new producing assets achieved maximum production levels since the beginning of their development – 22.0 mmt from the Vankor field, 8.2 mmt from the Verkhnechonskoye field, and 10.0 mmt from the Uvat project.
 The Company continued to stabilize its brownfield production, primarily by efficient waterflood management and drilling wells with multistage hydraulic fracturing.
 Most notable success in slowing down production decline rates was scored by Varyoganneftegaz and Samotlorneftegaz.